Profonanpe News

 Peruvian women share traditional knowledge for biodiversity conservation within the framework of the Nagoya Protocol

-The GEF-ABS-Nagoya Project, funded by the Global Environment Facility (GEF) and implemented by Ministry of the Environment, Profonanpe y UN Environment, It aims to strengthen national capacities for the effective implementation of access regimes to genetic resources and traditional knowledge in accordance with the Nagoya Protocol and thus contribute to the conservation of biodiversity and the well-being of people in the country.
+The GEF-ABS-Nagoya Project, funded by the Global Environmental Facility (GEF) and implemented by the Ministry of Environment, Profonanpe and UN Environment, aims to strengthen national capacities for the effective implementation of regimes for access to genetic resources and traditional knowledge in accordance with the Nagoya Protocol and thus contribute to the conservation of biodiversity and the well-being of people in the country.

 Communications